top of page

 "The Bubbles" from Jordan Pond

-Bubble Rocks- Visible from many places within Acadia National Park, North Bubble and South Bubble are collectively referred to as “Bubble Rocks.”
+Visible from many places within Acadia National Park, North Bubble and South Bubble are collectively referred to as “Bubble Rocks.”
 I’m sure you can see how they got that name!
 The Bubbles Rocks trail (starting at the Bubble Rocks Parking Area) is a relatively steep, but short day hike that offers incredible views from the North and South peaks.
 South Bubble features the iconic “Bubble Rock,” which is a large boulder that sits right on the edge of a cliff.
 It’s really something to see!
-Don’t sleep on North Bubble though.
+Don’t sleep on North Bubble, though.
 The views overlooking Jordan Pond are phenomenal!

-6. Explore the Carriage Roads by bicycle
+7. Explore the Carriage Roads by bicycle

-Did you know that Mount Desert Island provides some of the most beautiful biking routes in the U.S.!?
-I sure didn’t, so I was quite pleasantly surprised!
-The unique carriage road system winds 45 miles through the heart of Acadia National Park and is completely closed to motorized traffic.
-You just have to share it with horses and pedestrians!
 There are several bike shops in Bar Harbor that offer full or half day bike rentals, along with helmets and other gear.
 We rented from Bar Harbor Bike Shop, which is just .7 miles from a Carriage Road access point.
 The owner talked us into renting e-bikes, and I’m very glad he did!
 The roads are definitely hilly, and we were able to explore 20 miles in just a few hours without completely exhausting ourselves.
-The carriage road system can be tricky to navigate, so I definitely recommend getting a map and highlighting your anticipated route.
-The experts at the bike shop will assist you with this!
-There are numbered points of interest to help you figure out where you are.
-I strongly recommend biking by Jordan Pond so you can stop for a famous popover at the Jordan Pond House (reservations my be required).

 A girl on a bike overlooking a pond